Welcome Guest Blogger: Karla Hernandez of Conscient Kind

 + toilet bowl disinfecting cleaner

-This is not to say that I will throw away what I currently have in lieu of new eco-friendly alternatives.
-I will use up what I have first.
+This is not to say that I will throw away what I currently have in lieu of new eco-friendly alternatives, because I’ll use up what I have first.
 I’ve purchased it and don’t want further waste, so I’ll use it before finding its replacement, so that I can transition away from plastics.

 Some time ago, I switched my plastic toothbrush to a bamboo toothbrush, my plastic razor to a double edged safety razor and my body wash for a bar of soap.
-I've been trying the no-poo-shampoo method for about a year.
+The no-poo shampoo method is something I’ve been experimenting with for about a year.
 It took a bit of figuring out and now I can say that I am happy with the results.
-I dilute a bit of apple cider vinegar into water and use my fingers to scrub the mixture on my scalp and hair as you would if you were using foamy soap.
-I will write a post on no-poo soon.
+Simply dilute a bit of apple cider vinegar into water and use your fingers to scrub the mixture into your scalp and hair, just as you would if you were using foamy soap.
+Soon, I’ll write a post on no-poo soon.
 Anyway, there is no need to purchase any plastic bottles when using this method.

-Although I know that some of the items mentioned above might be close to impossible to replace, like contact lens solution and contacts themselves, my goal is to find a replacement for as many items as I can.
-Currently available:
+Although I know that some of the items mentioned above might be close to impossible to replace, such as contact lens solution and contacts themselves.
+But my goal is to find a replacement for as many items as I can.
+Currently available on my website:

 + Bamboo toothbrushes

 + 100% Plastic Free Vegan Waxed Dental Floss